Ekphrasis XII 2023 Online Exhibition

 ultimately pitching into the water when the space between two stones is longer than you can leap.

 C. Response 1 by photographer LARRY R. WAGNER: Quantum Leap

-C. Response 2 to Hopscotch by Peter Nash.
+C. Response 2 to "Hopscotch" by Peter Nash.
 Peter's writing, above the photograph, also was sent to artist PAT SCOTT.
 The two responses, one by LARRY WAGNER (above) and one by PAT SCOTT are interesting to compare.
-Pat's Word Art and explanation are here, with the comments below the image:
+Pat's Word Art Pinpoint of Existence and explanation are here, with the comments below the image: